philipturner/arheadsetkit-dev/README.md

 > \*Possible for the average person.

+ARHeadsetKit 2 is intrinsically lower level, but more flexible and power efficient.
+It makes modifying the underlying algorithms for your specific needs much easier.

 Supported devices (ARHeadsetKit 2)
 - Anything that can run Metal 3 and has LiDAR
 - iPhone 12 Pro, Pro Max